-Guernsey or Alderney properties - Statutory Repairs Allowance letting of own residence any direct expenses
+Guernsey or Alderney properties - Statutory Repairs Allowance

 If you're responsible for the costs of repairing your let property you'll be entitled to the Statutory Repairs Allowance (a deduction from the rental income, known as "SRA") whether or not any repairs were carried out.
 Also, any direct expenses paid by you which would normally be paid by the tenant (e.g. water, electricity, etc) will be deducted before the SRA is calculated.
 The rates of SRA are: